rundel/parsermd/tests/testthat/_snaps/rmd_s7_classes.md

 # rmd_code_block S7 class works

     <rmd_code_block> object is invalid:
-    - attr must be a single character string
+    - id must be a character vector of length 0 or 1

 ---

     <rmd_code_block> object is invalid:
-    - n_ticks must be a single integer
+    - classes cannot be named

 ---